Planning for Growth

-The challenge of building Nixa High School was to create a new Community Landmark for joint utilization by students and citizens in Missouri’s fastest growing school district.
+The challenge was to create a New Community Landmark for joint utilization by students and citizens in Missouri’s fastest growing school district.
 Additionally, the sloping site that was to be shared with an Elementary School had numerous sinkholes and was only 70% of the preferred size.
-The solution was a 225,000 square foot, compact, multilevel facility carved into the hillside.
+The solution was a 225,000 s.f. compact multilevel facility carved into the hillside.

 The flexible design was organized around a central two-story commons accentuated by a pyramidal skylight.
 The 3,000 seat capacity gymnasium was complimented with an elevated running track and activities mezzanine.
-A full performance theater with orchestra pit, fly loft and 650 seats flanks the commons and has a separate lobby.Classrooms are organized around a series of stepped courtyards.
+A full performance theater with orchestra pit, fly loft, and 650 seats, flanks the commons and has a separate lobby.

 The Library was placed on the front facade for visual and functional identification to the public.
 This allows for separate entrances to accommodate ‘after-hours’ use by the Community.
-The success of the Public/Private Library concept was a Facility Focus Article in the July 2001 issue of School Planning & Management.
+The success of the Public/Private Library resulted in a Facility Focus Article in the July 2001 issue of School Planning & Management.